 Ryan Fitzpatrick Contract Information:

-Agreed to a two-year contract with the Titans in March of 2013.
+Signed a two-year deal with the Texans in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Ryan Fitzpatrick – simply subscribe now.